 Education 200 is an asynchronous online class, which means that you can complete your work on your schedule.
 Regular online attendance, preparation, and the completion of forty-five hours of structured fieldwork are required.
 Instruction will be offered through weekly readings, assignments and videos.
-Assignments include online discussions, reflections, and collaboration on group projects and tasks.
+Assignments include online discussions, reflections, and some collaboration on group projects and tasks.
 You are responsible for submitting assignments on or before the deadline.

 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
+Since this is an online class, you should add on the "in-class" time of three (3) hours a week to the total (3 hours x 2 hours = 6 hours + 3 hours = 9 hours).
 WASC has adopted a similar requirement.